gazoscalvertos/Hass-Custom-Alarm/README.md

 This is very much a community project so if you wish to chip in then please do!!
 I could really use a CSS, animation, design guru to make this look amazing.
 Also please feel free to leave comments, suggestions, enhancements and fixes!!

-Hi everyone, it's time to publish the New UI and settings into the master release.
+** NOTE!!!
+MAJOR CHANGE** It's time to publish the New UI and settings into the master release.

 You may need to restart HA if the component doesn't load first time as HA will install a dependency (ruamel.yaml)